corrode/corrode.github.io/content/blog/safe-rust-isnt-always-safe/index.md

 Bounded types make it easier to express invariants and avoid invalid states.

-E.g. if you have a numeric type and 0 is never a correct value, you can use [`std::num::NonZeroUsize`](https://doc.rust-lang.org/std/num/type.NonZeroUsize.html).
+E.g. if you have a numeric type and 0 is *never* a correct value, use [`std::num::NonZeroUsize`](https://doc.rust-lang.org/std/num/type.NonZeroUsize.html) instead.

-You can apply the same pattern in your own code by creating custom types:
+You can also create your own bounded types:

 ```rust
 // DON'T: Use raw numeric types for domain values